cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 =====
 T-RMSD is a structure based clustering method using the iRMSD to drive the structural clustering of your aligned sequences with an available structure.
 The T-RMSD supports all the parameters supported by iRMSD or APDB.
 To run T-RMSD, type:

 ::

   $$: t_coffee -other_pg trmsd -aln 3d_sample5.aln -template_file 3d_sample5.template_list

-3d_sample5.aln is a multiple alignment in which each sequence has a known structure.
-The file 3d_sample5.template_list is a fasta like file declaring the structure associated with each sequence, in the form:
+The file ``3d_sample5.aln`` is a MSA in which each sequence has a known structure.
+T-RMSD also requires a template file  ``3d_sample5.template_list``, a FASTA-like file declaring the structure associated with each sequence.
+This file should have the following format:

 ::